tenderlove/vim-to-rtf/README.md

 ## Configuration

-The default font it uses is `Arial`, but you can change it like this:
+The default font it uses is `Courier`, but you can change it like this:

 ```vim
 g:tortf_font = "SF Mono"